 Woman: Then there was talk of a priest, whom we knew well.
 I had it as a religion teacher when I was in school.
 He was a very nice priest, a worker, so we didn't believe it, at least I didn't believe it at the beginning.
 But she knows well that there is always doubt ...

-Even the priest (according to the prosecution) has a double life.
+Even the priest (according to the indictment) has a double life.

 A highly esteemed person during the day, who recites mass, celebrates weddings, rolls up his sleeves and helps everyone by going from village to village, always saying goodbye from his white van.

 But at night he transforms himself and becomes the leader of a pedophile gang.
 Children are afraid of him.

 They remember him with his tunic and ankle boots with heels while he gives orders in the middle of the graves in a cemetery.

 "Oh yes," says Dario.
 "Our parents took us there at night to attend fake funerals."